Embird Embroidery Software

 Parameters - Sfumato

 These parameters apply only to selected objects that are Sfumato objects.
-Sfumato objects are used for creation of photo-like embroidery designs.
-It is often used to create portraits, landscapes or still-lives.
-Sfumato object is drawn exactly like the Fill object , but the stitches inside of object are generated in other way.
-Thread creates meanders of various size to approximate the picture (photo) under the object.
+Sfumato objects are used for the creation of photo-like embroidery designs.
+They are often used to create portraits, landscapes, or still-life designs.
+A Sfumato object is drawn exactly like a Fill object, but the stitches inside the object are generated in a different way.
+The thread creates meanders of various sizes to mimic the picture (photo) under the object.

 Sfumato Stitch design - vector outlines and stitch fill